cedexis/radar-runner/Headless/README.md

 As you can see from the example, the script runs two instances of Firefox, passing each one a different test page URL.
-By default, Radar only measures platforms whose protocol matches that with which the Radar test page was called, so in this example, we're hitting both HTTP and HTTPS test pages.
-If you're only interested in measurements on a certain protocol, then you may prefer to comment out one of these commands.
+By default, Radar only measures platforms whose protocol matches that with which the Radar test page was called, so in this example, we're hitting both HTTP and HTTPS test pages to ensure both types of measurements.
+If you're only interested in measurements for a certain protocol, then you may prefer to comment out one of these commands.

 Aside from the protocol, test page URLs include a Cedexis customer id.
 This is **10816** in the example script.
 In your own script implementation, you should